 \section{Real Data}

-This section highlights the excellent performance and synergistic effect of the graph encoder embedding using a variety of labeled real graphs.
-The data used includes graphs that are naturally multi-graph, weighted or directed, or have vertex attributes that can be transformed into a similarity matrix.
-Most of the data were obtained from the network repository \cite{nr}, with a few collected by the authors.
-All the public data has been formatted in MATLAB and is available on Github\footnote{\url{https://github.com/cshen6/GraphEmd}}.
-The main paper only presents results for the fusion encoder embedding, while results for Omnibus, MASE, and USE can be found in the Appendix.
+In this section, we showcase the performance and synergistic effect of the graph fusion embedding using a wide range of real-world graphs.
+The dataset consists of various types of graphs, including binary graphs, weighted graphs, directed and undirected graphs, as well as general graphs such as distance matrices of vertex attributes.
+The majority of the data were sourced from the network repository \cite{nr}, while a few were collected directly by the authors.
+All the public data has been properly formatted in MATLAB and is made available on GitHub\footnote{\url{https://github.com/cshen6/GraphEmd}}.
+The results for Omnibus, MASE, and USE methods are provided in the appendix for comparison.